DIV. III (D & Under) M/W Epee Close of check-in 6:00PM

 Events that are posted as mixed will be gender-separated if at least 6 fencers of either gender enter the event.

-There may be new fencers and parents at this event.
+We realize that there are many new fencers and parents at this event.
 We would like to recommend that you review the following guides prior to this tournament.
 We believe that they will provide assistance in understanding some likely fencing terms and give you a general understanding as to what to expect at a tournament.
 Guides are a courtesy of fencing.net and the USFA.

 Click the Directions link on the FRED tournament home page.